Skip to main content

 Bakso

-Beloved meatball soup found in every corner of Indonesia, featuring springy beef meatballs in a clear, aromatic broth, served with noodles, fried shallots, and fresh herbs.
+A meatball soup you'll find just about anywhere in Indonesia: springy beef meatballs in a clear, aromatic broth with noodles, fried shallots and fresh herbs.

 Regional Cuisine Highlights